 Raising Awareness

+Sounds good.
+Right?
 Let’s say you have cancer and need financial help.
-Or you have a drug that needs money to get approved.
+Or you have a drug that requires money to get approved.
 Maybe you are a scientist who needs money to research new treatments.
 Perhaps you are sad about having cancer and would like somebody to talk to.
-They don’t do any of those things.
+They do nothing except for well-publicized treatments for the friends of the top members or gifts to companies where the top member sits on the corporate boards.

-What do they do?
-80% of their income pays for staff salaries.
-20% pays for parties, advertising, and brochures.
-What is their true gift?
-Their end product?
 What do millions of dollars in donations ultimately provide?
-Their only real tangible outcome is brochures.
+Their only tangible outcome is brochures that raise awareness.
 Are they hiding this fact?
 Not at all.
-Their paraphrased main slogan is “raising awareness about cancer.”
-They never claim to use donated money to find a cure or help anybody.
+Their main slogan is “raising cancer awareness.”
 What about that “race for the cure?”
 That’s a marketing term, not a result.

 In my opinion, the trivial benefit of making brochures outweighs their extreme harm.
-I believe they are worse than cancer because they take money away from genuine cancer research and fool desperate people into believing they provide help.
+In fact, they are worse than cancer because they take money away from genuine cancer research and people who need help.

-Now hold on.
-My four astute followers would point out that I used this very term in two recent blogs.
+Now, hold on.
+My astute followers would point out that I used this term in two recent blogs.
 Quite true, and I did it for a reason.
-Words are simply words and it is up to us to apply meaning.
-I intentionally used this term to prove to myself that I could rise above my own negative opinions.
-No, it did not feel good.
-But I made my little mental point to join the masses.
+Words are simply words, and it is up to us to apply meaning.
+I intentionally used this term to prove I could rise above my negative opinions.
+No, it did not feel good, but I overcame my negativity.

-Does this mean I am a bad person (by my definition) for using this term?
-After all, I used this term to solicit interest for personal gain.
+Does this mean I am a terrible person (by my definition) for using this term?
+After all, I use this term to solicit interest for personal gain.
 Hmm.
-Trapped by my own ethics.
-Perhaps I need to raise my own awareness?
+Trapped by my ethics.
+Perhaps I need to raise my awareness?

 You’re the best -Bill